 According to Bob Benfer, a professor emeritus of anthropology at MU, El Volcan is the most mysterious archaeological site he has investigated.
 Image credit: University of Missouri

 “The site is called ‘El Volcan,’ and the local people call it ‘Waka.’
 Some local people think it’s a natural formation, and others think it was built to collect water, but mostly they don’t know its function.
 I believe it was a religious center because it can be seen from anywhere on the nearby mountain, which has a series of structures built in prehistoric times, and you would see ceremonies at the pyramid from every structure.”

-Benfer and his team made small excavation of the mysterious cone and found adobe bricks surrounding the inner part of the cone, adobe floors and benches, and even a rock hearth that was last used around 1563.
-Ceramics Benfer’s team unearthed suggests the site was constructed two-thousand years ago.
+Benfer and his team made a small excavation of the mysterious cone and found adobe bricks surrounding the inner part of the cone, adobe floors and benches, and even a rock hearth that was last used around 1563.
+Ceramics Benfer’s team unearthed suggests the site was constructed two thousand years ago.